Your Guide to the 2022 Mardi Gras Season

-The holidays are over, and that means one thing in New Orleans: the beginning of the Mardi Gras season.
-Whether you’re a NOLA local or a tourist visiting the Big Easy for the first time, the personal injury lawyers at Mike Brandner Injury Attorneys has all the information you need to have fun and stay safe during the 2022 Mardi Gras season.
+The holidays are over, and that means one thing in New Orleans: the beginning of Mardi Gras season.
+Whether you’re a NOLA local or a tourist visiting the Big Easy for the first time, the personal injury lawyers at Mike Brandner Injury Attorneys have all the information you need to have fun and stay safe during the 2022 Mardi Gras season.

 While Mardi Gras is technically the last day of the Carnival celebration, you may hear it used interchangeably to describe the entire Carnival festival.
-During Carnival, New Orleans offers tons of events to celebrate Carnival, including dozens of parades and parties (plus enough food and drinks to get you through those long, dark days of Lent).
+During Carnival, New Orleans offers tons of events to celebrate, including dozens of parades, parties, and enough food and drink to get you through the long dark days of Lent.

-Where Is Mardi Gras Held in New Orleans?
+What Are the Best Mardi Gras Parades in New Orleans?

-If you’ll be in New Orleans during Mardi Gras season 2020, you’ll have plenty of great parades to choose from, whether you’re looking for kid-friendly celebrations or the wildest of what NOLA has to offer.
+If you’ll be in New Orleans during the 2022 Mardi Gras season, you’ll have plenty of great parades to choose from, whether you’re looking for kid-friendly processions or the wildest celebrations.
+Here are a few of the best and brightest.

 Didn’t get an invite to the exclusive Ball Tableau for debutantes?
 Not to worry.
-There are plenty of open-invitation balls and parties to dance and drink the night away in New Orleans for Mardi Gras.
+There are plenty of open-invitation balls and parties to dance and drink the night away during Mardi Gras season.

-- Endymion Extravaganza: Hang around after the Krewe of Endymion parade ends for one of the biggest block parties of the Mardi Gras 2020 season at the Convention Center on Saturday, February 22, 2020.
+- Endymion Extravaganza: Hang around after the Krewe of Endymion parade ends for one of the biggest block parties of the 2022 Mardi Gras season at the Caesars Superdome on Saturday, February 26.
 World-class performers are sure to make an appearance at this event that draws as many as 30,000 attendees each year.

-- Orpheuscapade: Join the Krewe of Orpheus on February 24, 2020 at 7:00 p.m. for live music, dancing, and magnificent floats at the Convention Center.
+- Orpheuscapade: Join the Krewe of Orpheus on February 28 at 7:00 p.m. for live music, dancing, and magnificent floats at the Ernest Morial Convention Center.
 This is a formal event, so dress appropriately—tuxedos and ball gowns are a must!

 Is Mardi Gras in New Orleans Safe?

 Every year, tens of thousands of people attend Mardi Gras parades and celebrations.
-There’s no doubt that Mardi Gras and Carnival are some of the most exciting times to experience New Orleans.
+There’s no doubt that Carnival is one of the most exciting times to experience New Orleans.
 But is Mardi Gras safe?

-Preventing personal injury and keeping friends or family safe should be a top priority of anyone attending Carnival.
-Luckily, there are plenty of ways to enjoy Mardi Gras season 2020 safely.
+Preventing personal injury and keeping friends and family safe should be a top priority of anyone attending Carnival.
+Luckily, there are some easy steps you can take to enjoy Mardi Gras 2022 safely.

 Because of the sheer size of Mardi Gras celebrations, there are some inherent risks in attending parades and other events.
-The good news is that the city of New Orleans updates its parade rules and regulations every year to better protect the public.
 Here’s what you can do to keep the party going without putting you and your fellow revelers at risk.

 - Plan your transportation ahead of time.
-Similarly to the Allstate Sugar Bowl Parade, Mardi Gras is among the most dangerous days to travel in New Orleans.
-Many streets will be closed to traffic, and finding parking will be more difficult than usual.
-If you’re driving your own vehicle, plan on leaving plenty early to allow for increased traffic and time to find suitable parking.
-Be on the lookout for extra foot traffic and remember to yield to pedestrians.
+Keep in mind that due to the influx of visitors, Mardi Gras is one of the most dangerous days to travel in New Orleans.
+In addition, many streets will be closed to traffic, and finding parking will be more difficult than usual.
+If you’re driving your own vehicle, plan on leaving plenty early to allow for extra time to find parking—and prepare to walk.

 - Don’t drink and drive.
-Buzzed driving is drunk driving.
-If you’re planning on drinking during Mardi Gras season 2020, use public transportation, a rideshare service, or pick a designated driver to help get you home safely.
-The last thing you need after a night of heavy drinking is a Louisiana DWI charge.
+If you’re planning on drinking during Mardi Gras season, use public transportation, a rideshare service, or a designated driver to help get you home safely.
+The last thing you need after a night of heavy drinking is a DWI charge or a serious car accident.

 - Stay behind the barricades.
 Everyone loves getting the best possible view during one of NOLA’ s famous parades, but sitting on top of barricades or climbing over them is extremely dangerous.
 Parade floats may not be able to see you and are unable to make sudden stops, which can result in deadly pedestrian accidents.

 - Exercise caution around ladders.
-Although ladders to enable better visibility for viewers are permitted at Mardi Gras, remember to keep them at least six feet away from the curb.
-Between crowd swells and slippery surfaces, ladders can easily lead to a slip and fall accident.
+Although ladders are permitted at Mardi Gras to enable better visibility, remember to keep them at least six feet away from the curb.
+Between crowd swells and slippery surfaces, ladders can easily lead to a trip and fall accident.

 - Be aware of your surroundings.
 With so many people in attendance (and so much booze readily available), crowds may get rowdy.
-Always be aware of your surroundings, the closest exits, and report any suspicious or illegal activity to law enforcement, who will be out in full force for the festivities.
+Always be aware of your surroundings, the closest exits, and report any suspicious activity to law enforcement or security.

-What Should You Do if You’re Injured at Mardi Gras?
+What to Do if You’re Injured During Mardi Gras

-If you find yourself injured in an accident related to Mardi Gras through no fault of your own, whether on the street or at your hotel, contact Mike Brandner Injury Attorneys.
+If you find yourself injured during the Mardi Gras season through no fault of your own, whether on the street or at your hotel, contact Mike Brandner Injury Attorneys.
 Our skilled team of personal injury lawyers offer free consultations to help you determine if you may be entitled to compensation.

-You can reach our New Orleans office by phone at 504-345-1111, in Hammond, Slidell, anywhere on the Northshore or in the River Parishes at 985-345-1111, or our Baton Rouge location at 225-500-1111.
+You can reach our offices 24/7 by calling one of the numbers below.
 We are also available online via our LiveChat feature to answer any questions you may have.
 Submit your case details now to find out how Mike Brandner Injury Attorneys can help.